 Imagine the power of a consistently cash flowing asset that adds to your retirement account month after month after month with little or no work on your part.
 Wouldn’t that suddenly transform your retirement from something you’re worrying about to something you’re looking forward to?

 You might even find, like many investors do, that putting a few cash flowing properties into your 401k could allow you to retire even sooner than you realized!
 What would life be like if you didn’t have to wait until aged 65, 70, or 75 to retire but could retire right now?

 (And don’t forget about the amazing tax benefits: Depending on your 401k plan, that income could grow tax deferred or even tax free!)

 Okay, how do I move forward and start investing in my 401k in real estate?

 Before you can invest in real estate, you’ll need to move it to a self-directed custodian that allows you to hold real estate (not all of them do).
 This can be done pretty quickly and most custodians will help you make the transfer with just a bit of paperwork.

 If you want some help, ideas, or even an introduction to a self-directed 401k custodian, we can help.
-Give us a call at 312-626-7576 or fill out our form and we’d love to help you make this smart move to self directed 401k real estate investing in Houston.
+Give us a call at 312-626-7576 or fill out our form and we’d love to help you make this smart move to self directed 401k real estate investing in Nationwide.